 All pitchers are rated for their propensity to throw a wild pitch.
 Ratings range from +5 (exellent) to -7 (poor).
-When there is a batters play result # of '0" then add or subtract the pitchers wild pitch rating to the red die before using the catchers rating and the green die value on the "Passed Ball / Wild Pitch Check" chart.
+When there is a batters play result # of '0" then add or subtract the pitchers wild pitch rating to the 10 sided die before using the catchers rating and the 10 sided die new value on the "Passed Ball / Wild Pitch Check" chart.